Getting to all of our well sites was quite a mission. All in all, it was 80 hours and 1200 miles of driving all off road.

 Ntumbami: Tom and Deborah

-- 209 deep, 98' water
+- 209 deep, 98' water column

 Sipepa police station: James Huffman